siscia/effe/README.md

 ## Getting start

-The easiest and fastest way to use `effes` is with
+The easiest and fastest way to use `effes` is using [effe-tool][effe-tool].

+Effe-tool provide an automatic way to generate a new empty effe that you can populate with your logic, and a simple way to compile it.

-The easiest way to get started with `effe` is to clone this repo, modify the `logic.go` file in such a way that is coherent with your goals and run `go compile effe`.
+If you don't want to use `effe-tool` you can also clone this repo, modify the `logic.go` file in such a way that is coherent with your goals and run `go compile effe`.

 You can run the binary with `./effe` and it should be exposed on the port 8080 of your localhost.